bcosca/fatfree/readme.md

 `{{* text-block *}}`
 >Alias for `<exclude>`.

-### Support/Licensing ###
+### API Documentation ###

+The framework API documentation is contained in `lib/api.chm` of the distribution package.
+F3 uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to generate output in compiled HTML format.
+You need a CHM reader to view its tree-structured contents.
+For Mac users, there's [Chmox](http://chmox.sourceforge.net/) and [iChm](http://code.google.com/p/ichm/).
+Linux users have more choices: [xCHM](http://xchm.sourceforge.net/), [GnoCHM](http://gnochm.sourceforge.net/), [ChmSee](http://code.google.com/p/chmsee/), and [Kchmviewer](http://www.ulduzsoft.com/linux/kchmviewer/).
+Windows supports `.chm` files right out of the box.

+## <a id="support">Support/Licensing</a> ##

-Technical support is available at: https://groups.google.com/forum/#!forum/f3-framework.
+Technical support is available at: [https://groups.google.com/forum/#!forum/f3-framework](https://groups.google.com/forum/#!forum/f3-framework).
 If you need live support, you can talk to the development team and other members of the F3 community via IRC.
 We're on the FreeNode #fatfree channel (chat.freenode.net).
-Visit http://webchat.freenode.net/ to join the conversation.
+Visit ][http://webchat.freenode.net/](http://webchat.freenode.net/) to join the conversation.
 You can also download the Firefox Chatzilla add-on if you don't have an IRC client so you can participate in the live chat.

 ### Fair Licensing ###